kaiachain/kips/KIPs/kip-1.md

 - Preamble - RFC 822 style headers containing metadata about the KIP, including the KIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
 See [below](#kip-header-preamble) for details.
 - Abstract - A short (~200 word) description of the technical issue being addressed.
-- Motivation (*optional) - The motivation is critical for KIPs that want to change the Klaytn protocol.
+- Motivation (*optional) - The motivation is critical for KIPs that want to change the Kaia protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the KIP solves.
 KIP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Klaytn platforms.
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current Kaia platforms.
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
 - Backwards Compatibility - All KIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The KIP must explain how the author proposes to deal with these incompatibilities.
 KIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 - Test Cases - Test cases for an implementation are mandatory for KIPs that are affecting consensus changes.
 Other KIPs can choose to include links to test cases if applicable.